Amirofcodes/ChimeraStack_project/README.md

 ---

-Feel free to reach out or submit a pull request if you have questions or suggestions.
-Thank you for using ChimeraStack!
+Thank you for your interest in ChimeraStack!
+We're actively working to make this tool more robust and feature-complete.